meetkosiso/Ledger-Book/README.md

 npm run dev
 ```

-## To start, you will need a create a user and authenticate the credentials,
+### To start, you will need to create a user and authenticate the credentials,

-## this will give a JWT token that you will use for subsequent calls to the API service
+### this will give a JWT token that you will use for subsequent calls to the API service

 ### To create a user